Izy266/Karls-Sun/README.md

 # Karl Chess Engine (~ 2500 Elo)

-Karl Chess is a Python-based chess engine designed for playing chess games, analyzing positions, and providing a challenging opponent for players.
+Karl Chess is a multi-threaded Python-based chess engine designed for playing chess games, analyzing positions, and providing a challenging opponent for players.
 The engine utilizes a combination of classic chess algorithms, board representation techniques, and modern enhancements for efficient move generation and evaluation.

 Features: